dehydratedpotato/dehydratedpotato/README.md

 ### Announcement (February 27, 2022)

-I've just released my first mobile app, _**Coin Fliporator**_, to the App Store.
-It's available now for WatchOS only, with support for 8 languages.
+I've just released my first WatchOS app, _**Coin Fliporator**_, to the App Store.
+It's available now with support for 8 languages.
 More coins and new features will be coming soon.
 See it at **[https://apps.apple.com/app/coin-fliporator/id1611054060](https://apps.apple.com/app/coin-fliporator/id1611054060)**